LukasBNordentoft/pypsa_netview/README.md

 custom_elements.py
 ```

-PyPSA NetView is built on the [Schemdraw package][https://github.com/RonSheely/schemdraw].
+PyPSA NetView is built on the ![Schemdraw package][https://github.com/RonSheely/schemdraw].
 A drawing of the network can be created such as:
 ```python
 pypsa_netview.py
 helper_functions.py